Thousands protest army takeover in Myanmar's biggest city - WTMJ

-YANGON, Myanmar (AP) — About 2,000 protesters rallied against the military takeover in Myanmar’s biggest city of Sunday and demanded the release of Aung San Suu Kyi, whose elected government was toppled by the army that also imposed an internet blackout.
+YANGON, Myanmar (AP) — Thousands of people rallied against the military takeover in Myanmar’s biggest city on Sunday and demanded the release of Aung San Suu Kyi, whose elected government was toppled by the army that also imposed an internet blackout.

 Protest crowds have grown bigger and bolder since Monday’s coup.

-Labor union and student activists and members of the public chanted “Long live Mother Suu” and “Down with military dictatorship” at a major intersection near Yangon University.
+At least 2,000 labor union and student activists and members of the public chanted “Long live Mother Suu” and “Down with military dictatorship” at a major intersection near Yangon University.
+They marched along a main road, snarling traffic.
+Drivers honked their horns in support.

 Police in riot gear blocked the main entrance to the university.
 Two water cannon trucks were parked nearby.